SPOTLIGHT

 “I’ve been following it for eight or nine years at this point, so it does make you feel like you’re in the military again,” he said.
 “For many veterans, there is the question: What’s next?
 Physical fitness and setting a goal can provide some structure.
 I’ve really benefited from the Paralympic organization.
 If it did not exist, I have no idea what I’d be doing and wouldn’t be nearly as fulfilled.”

-Cnossen, 39, is not alone among recent athletes with military background.
+Cnossen, 39, is not alone among recent athletes with a military background.

-Swimmer Melissa Stockwell was the first Iraqi War veteran to participate in the Paralympic Games at Beijing 2008, where the was the U.S. flag bearer at the Closing Ceremony.
-Stockwell was a bronze in the triathlon at the Rio de Janeiro 2016 Paralympic Games
+Swimmer Melissa Stockwell was the first Iraqi War veteran to participate in the Beijing 2008 Paralympic Games, where she was the U.S. flag bearer at the Closing Ceremony.
+Stockwell was a bronze medalist in the triathlon at the Rio de Janeiro 2016 Paralympic Games.

 At the Rio de Janeiro 2016 Olympic Games, 16 service members or veterans made the U.S. team, including Vincent Hancock (a gold medalist in shooting at the Beijing 2008 Olympic Games and London 2012 Olympic Games) and Glenn Eller (a five-time Olympian shooter who won gold at Beijing).